Who are intermediaries

 - provide practical strategies to police, lawyers and judges on how to best communicate with and question vulnerable witness to obtain the best evidence.

 They are impartial—they are not a support person for the witness and cannot take anyone’s ‘side’.

-Intermediaries are professionals with qualifications in speech pathology, psychology, occupational therapy, or social work.
-They are appointed to a panel and are assigned work based on the individual needs of witnesses.
+Intermediaries are professionals with qualifications in speech pathology, psychology, occupational therapy, or social work who are appointed to a panel and assigned work based on the individual needs of witnesses.

 How are intermediaries involved?

 Intermediaries are engaged upon request from police officers, lawyers and the court.

 Police officers and prosecutors should consider communication difficulties in witnesses for child sexual offence matters and make a request where necessary.

 If a parent, guardian or carer of a vulnerable witness believes their dependent has communication difficulties, due to their age or any other reason, they can notify the police officer or prosecuting lawyer handling the matter as soon as possible so an intermediary can be considered.

 During a police investigation, an intermediary will:

 - conduct a witness assessment